G

 German longhaired pointers should be trained from their earliest days to distinguish between outdoor prey and smaller pets.

-These should be trained to not be aggressive towards smaller pets because of their natural hunting instinct.
+These should be trained not to be aggressive towards smaller pets because of their natural hunting instinct.
 It is best introduced at a young age to distinguish between outdoor prey and indoor pets.
 These dogs are very good learners and will catch on pretty easily.

 Dogs Similar To German Longhaired Pointers